cmars/stigmerge/README.md

 What's on the roadmap for a 1.0 release.

-## Trackers

-Trackers will enable a swarm of stigmerge peers to operate more like bittorrent, where blocks may be simultaneously seeded and fetched.

 ## Multi-file shares

 The stigmerge wire protocol and indexing structures support multi-file shares, but this hasn't been fully implemented yet.

+## Improving the network

+There's a lot of opportunity to hint to peers which blocks are available.

+There may be a need to shed load and throttle traffic.

 # Troubleshooting